-Departmental Admission Requirements: A minimum of 45 semester hours; 2.75 or higher overall GPA; 3.0 or higher GPA in EDTP 107 and 201; Passing scores required entrance exam; "C" or better in English 102, "C" or better in Oral Communication course.
+Departmental Admission Requirements: A minimum of 45 semester hours completed; 2.75 or higher overall GPA; 3.0 or higher overall GPA in EDTP 107 and 201; Minimum test scores as required by Education Professional Standards Board; "C" or better in English 102, "C" or better in Oral Communication course.
 Other requirements as outlined in Application Packet.